RobHarrand/module3/README.md

+(To my evaluators - Please note I first did this course several months ago without certification, and I'm now resubmitting on the Signature track.
+This is why the date on this repo is several months old)

 This repo is to fulfil the requirements for module 3 of the Coursera data-science specialisation ('Gathering and Cleaning Data')

 All manipulation and tranformations for this module are done with the script 'run_analysis.R'